pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/README.md

 ### stim.js

-Stimuli are added using the stim.js file, which contains an array to put your stimuli information into.
-More details on editing the stimuli data for each specific experiment are in their respective documentation pages.
+Stimuli are added using the stim.js file, which contains an array to hold your stimulus information.
+More details on editing the stimuli for each specific experiment template are in their respective documentation pages.

 ### consent.js